Outdoorosity - Inspiration and Information About the Outdoors

 Read more

-I sometimes teach creative writing classes, and one of my students included chipmunks in his descriptive paragraph about the woods.
+In one of my creative writing classes, a student included chipmunks in his descriptive paragraph about the woods.
 I was a little surprised, though, as his chipmunks were climbing trees.
 I made a note on his paper that they didn’t really do that, but he assured me that they did.
-It was time …
+It was time to find …

 Read more

-When my children were younger, we spent an afternoon building forts in the woods.
-My oldest daughter, who was about eight years old, suddenly shouted that she saw a cobra!
-I was fairly confident she had seen something else, but I rushed over anyway and saw a black snake on the ground nearby.
-It wasn’t …
+When my children were young, we spent a beautiful fall afternoon building forts in the woods.
+My oldest daughter, who was about eight years old at the time, suddenly shouted that she had seen a cobra!
+Feeling more than a little confident that there weren’t any cobras in South Carolina, I rushed over to where …

 Read more